 Dispensary TikTok Account: Vital Stats

-So far as social media goes, TikTok may lag behind Facebook and Instagram in terms of popularity, but that’s not to say it’s a sleeper.
-According to recent data, during the last five years the app has surged to the #7 slot in the social media sweepstakes, beating out Snapchat, Pinterest, and Twitter.
+So far as social media goes, TikTok is rising in popularity, many prefer it over Facebook and Instagram these days.
+According to recent data, during the last six years the app has surged to the #6 slot in the social media sweepstakes, beating out Snapchat, Pinterest, and Twitter.
 Currently used by roughly 100 million Americans, TikTok’s demographic sweet spot is Millennials and Gen-Z’ers.
 Analytics giant Pew Research estimates that nearly half (48%) of those aged 18 – 29 have used TikTok.

 But that’s not the whole story.
 While a large segment of TikTok’s audience trends younger than the legal age for participation in the cannabis market, its audience is growing across all age groups.
 And according to influencer marketing platform Upfluence: